 Football helmets should be tight, but not uncomfortable.
 Checking the fit is essential.
 The cheek pads shouldn’t slide when you pull the helmet from side to side.
 When you pull the helmet up and down, the helmet shouldn’t move.
 Unless you really know what you’re doing, this isn’t a job you should tackle yourself.
 Fitting helmets properly requires experience.
-One more tip: children should not wear adult helmets which are heavy and may become a hazard.
+One more tip: children should not wear varsity helmets which are heavy and may become a hazard.

 3. Choose a Model That Feels Right

 Football helmets may all look the same, but there may actually be significant differences between styles.
 Everyone’s head is different, and not all styles of helmet fit everyone.
 That’s why most school and recreational football teams offer a choice of models.
 Some football helmets feature inflatable padding to help ensure the proper fit.
 While your child is wearing the helmet, an experienced trainer should inflate the padding to the proper level.
 It’s important to check the pressure before every game so you always know your child is getting the protection they need.
 Keep in mind helmets with air bladders need attention as the elevation of where you are playing affects the air pressure.

 You may think the chinstrap is there to hold the helmet onto your child’s head, but it’s really just an extra bit of insurance.
 The truth is that a properly sized football helmet should feel snug and secure even without strap.
 If your child needs the strap to keep the helmet on, it doesn’t fit properly.